losandes/supposed/README.md

 ## Measuring Latency and Performance
 Supposed measures the the duration for each of: `given`, `when`, `then`.
 In NodeJS, it uses `process.hrtime`, and in the browser it uses `performance.now`, both of which are reported to be accurate to the microsecond.

 While supposed avoids including it's own operations in the measurements, it does nothing to isolate the measurements from event loop effects, such as other operations running concurrently in the same process.
-Because of this, the performance measurements should only be used for subjective analysis (i.e. approximate comparison, etc.).
+Because of this, the performance measurements should only be used for subjective analysis (i.e. approximate comparison, etc.) unless you are running only one test.

 The easiest way to check these measurements out is to use the _performance_ formatter in conjunction with the _list_, and _tap_ reporters: `node tests -r list,performance`, or `node tests -r tap,performance`.
 For a more detailed example, checkout [Registering A Test Reporter](#registering-a-test-reporter).